 Results 1–10 of 11 for "Review"X related to "Mastering APA Style: Student's Workbook..."
-Refine Your Search Refine Your Search TopicTherapy (3)Trauma (1)Violence (1)Hide detailsDocument TypeReviewXYear2014 (1)2012 (1)2011 (1)Author/ContributorAuerbach, John (2)Corn, Andrea (1)LaMothe, Ryan (1)Raubolt, Richard (1)Rothschild, Louis (1) 2 more... [+] Stafford, Mark (1)Tasso, Anthon F. (1)Hide details Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice Procedures (Book Review)One of the books is geared toward helping early career psychotherapists develop a successful psychotherapy practice, and the other is thoroughly grounded in the analytic method to treat panic and anxiety.Review (January 2012)2.Mentalizing in Clinical Practice (Book Review)The two books reviewed, the first edited by Jon Allen and Peter Fonagy, the second written by Jon Allen, Peter Fonagy, and Anthony Bateman, present discussions of mentalization for everyday clinicians, especially for those that have little or no interest in an approach that touts unapologetically its origins in psychoanalysis.Review 3.Handbook of Mentalization-Based Treatment (Book Review)This book is a clear and comprehensive introduction to mentalization and its relationship to psychotherapeutic practice.Review 4.A Primer of Transference-Focused Psychotherapy for the Borderline Patient (Book Review)The psychotherapy treatment manual universe is not monolithic, and it is a pleasure to review a manual that falls within the group of treatment manuals that view the subjectivity of the therapist as a central ingredient for the soup that is psychotherapy.
+Refine Your Search Refine Your Search TopicTherapy (3)Bullying (1)Children (1)Lesbian, gay, bisexual, transgender (1)Pain (1) 2 more... [+] Trauma (1)Violence (1)Hide detailsDocument TypeReviewXYear2014 (1)2012 (1)2011 (1)Author/ContributorAuerbach, John S. (2)Corn, Andrea (1)LaMothe, Ryan (1)Raubolt, Richard (1)Rothschild, Louis (1) 3 more... [+] Silverstein, Charles (1)Stafford, Mark (1)Tasso, Anthon F. (1)Hide details Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice Procedures (Book Review)One of the books is geared toward helping early career psychotherapists develop a successful psychotherapy practice, and the other is thoroughly grounded in the analytic method to treat panic and anxiety.Review (January 2012)2.Mentalizing in Clinical Practice (Book Review)The two books reviewed, the first edited by Jon Allen and Peter Fonagy, the second written by Jon Allen, Peter Fonagy, and Anthony Bateman, present discussions of mentalization for everyday clinicians, especially for those that have little or no interest in an approach that touts unapologetically its origins in psychoanalysis.Review 3.Handbook of Mentalization-Based Treatment (Book Review)This book is a clear and comprehensive introduction to mentalization and its relationship to psychotherapeutic practice.Review 4.A Primer of Transference-Focused Psychotherapy for the Borderline Patient (Book Review)The psychotherapy treatment manual universe is not monolithic, and it is a pleasure to review a manual that falls within the group of treatment manuals that view the subjectivity of the therapist as a central ingredient for the soup that is psychotherapy.
 As one would expect, the latest offering from Otto Kernberg’s group affords a significant amount of space to the topic of countertransference, and provides specific examples illustrating the therapist’s use of their own emotional state in order to guide intervention with borderline patients.
 This primer of Transference Focused Psychotherapy (TFP) co-written with Frank Yeomans and John Clarkin further reveals that psychodynamic psychotherapy is alive and well, supported by both theory and empirical data.Review 5.Radical Hope: Ethics in Face of Cultural Devastation (Book Review)Concepts such as neuroses, psychopathology and transference provide therapists with language that signifies the reality of vulnerability and resiliency in human life.Review 6.Other Banalities: Melanie Klein Revisited (Book Review)In Other Banalities, Jon Mills’s brilliant collection of essays, the Kleinian context is presented with scholarship, texture and diversity.
-Studies in history, clinical practice, child development, religion and sociology present both Klein’s own theory with extensions, revisions and new applications also on display.Review 7.Group Treatment of Adolescents in Context: Outpatient, Inpatient, And School (Book Review)This book described as being down-to-earth and user friendly for both the analyst and non-analyst, acknowledges the sad reality that most outpatient treatment centers have undergone significant internal changes as financial reimbursements have superceded patient needs.Review 8.The Narcissistic/Borderline Couple: A Psychoanalytic Perspective on Marital Treatment (Book Review)In this original edition of her wonderfully insightful book, Dr. Joan Lachkar presents both a groundbreaking overview of psychoanalytic theory and an overview of the drama that occurs when two pathologies meet and marry.Review 9.The Supervisory Alliance: Facilitating The Psychotherapist’s Learning Experience (Book Review)The first section addresses how to work with anxiety, transference, vulnerability, and superego issues.
+Studies in history, clinical practice, child development, religion and sociology present both Klein’s own theory with extensions, revisions and new applications also on display.Review 7.Group Treatment of Adolescents in Context: Outpatient, Inpatient, And School (Book Review)This book described as being down-to-earth and user friendly for both the analyst and non-analyst, acknowledges the sad reality that most outpatient treatment centers have undergone significant internal changes as financial reimbursements have superceded patient needs.Review 8.The Narcissistic/Borderline Couple: A Psychoanalytic Perspective on Marital Treatment (Book Review)In this original edition of her wonderfully insightful book, Dr. Joan Lachkar presents both a groundbreaking overview of psychoanalytic theory and an overview of the drama that occurs when two pathologies meet and marry.Review 9.Bullying: Experiences and Discourses of Sexuality and Gender (Book Review)Bullying and its newer transformation, cyberbullying, has been studied since the 1990s, but you would never know that by looking at school policies and procedures regarding bullying and various other forms of harassment.Review (January 2014)10.The Supervisory Alliance: Facilitating The Psychotherapist’s Learning Experience (Book Review)The first section addresses how to work with anxiety, transference, vulnerability, and superego issues.
 The authors explore topics such as models of supervision, perfectionism, narcissism, and personal experiences, and discuss how best to facilitate supervision and supervisee learning.
-In the second section the authors discuss how countertransference can be used to facilitate supervisee development, and inform both the supervisory relationship and treatment.Review (January 2011) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Review"X related to "Mastering APA Style: Student's Workbook..."
+In the second section the authors discuss how countertransference can be used to facilitate supervisee development, and inform both the supervisory relationship and treatment.Review (January 2011) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Review"X related to "Mastering APA Style: Student's Workbook..."